nicopujia/website/content/personal-essay.md

 ---
 title: Personal Essay
-date: 2025-11-01
+date: 2025-12-31
 category: Essays
-summary: Common App essays, including the Personal Essay and Additional Information ones.
+summary: Common App's personal essay for college admissions.
 ---

 > The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?
 (250–650 words)